Simr96/TranslationtoHinglish/README.md

   e.
 Collect scores from multiple evaluators to account for inter-rater reliability.
   f.
 Aggregate scores: Calculate the average scores for each aspect evaluated.

-  According to me Human Evaluation is the best approach as this will prelimarily be used to serve different purpose for humans based on their specific requirements.
+  According to me Human Evaluation is the best approach as this will prelimarily be used to serve different purpose for humans purposes based on their specific requirements.